Get insider access

 Compared To Other Projectors

-The Hisense C1 is an excellent lifestyle projector for those seeking a relatively portable room-to-room projector to watch movies and TV shows.
-Though it's missing features like optical zoom or a gaming mode, it's one of the few entry-level projectors that supports Dolby Vision, and its triple laser design produces vibrant colors and a fairly bright image.
+The Hisense C1 is a good lifestyle projector for those seeking a relatively portable room-to-room projector to watch movies and TV shows.
+Though it's missing features like optical zoom or a gaming mode, it supports Dolby Vision, and its triple laser design produces vibrant colors and a fairly bright image.
 It's also relatively compact and has auto-adjustment features, making it a good fit for smaller spaces or room-to-room usage.
-However, it doesn't have optical zoom, so you'll ideally need to physically adjust its placement to get the best image for your screen.
+However, as it doesn't have optical zoom, you'll ideally need to physically adjust its placement to get the best image for your screen.
 Still, it offers excellent value for those seeking an all-in-one home theater solution at this price point.

 XGIMI HORIZON Ultra